vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 15: Interest**

 Curiosity isn’t commitment.
-This chapter is about giving developers a reason to take the next step—engaging docs, demos, and clear value props.
+This chapter is about giving developers a reason to take the next step engaging docs, demos, and clear value props.

 #### **Chapter 16: Evaluation**